Javaeater/Javaeater/README.md

 ## About Me

 I am a software engineer with over 5 years of experiance in SDET, AI and Full-stack development.
-I have worked at large comapnies such as NBCUniversal and Roku as well as smaller companies like Humane Inc. I am looking for work as a Python SDET or AI Software Engineer in the San Francisco Bay Area.
+I have worked at large comapnies such as NBCUniversal and Roku as well as smaller companies like Humane Inc. I am looking for work as a Python SDET or AI Software Engineer in the Denver or San Francisco Bay Area.

 ## Skills